 Diploma in Music Education, expert in pedagogy, neuropsychology of education and technical specialist in Music Therapy.
-He made his debut on June 18, 1998 at the Peña flamenca de Huelva giving a solo concert, since then he became part of the official playing group where he also taught for 12 years.
+He made his debut on June 18, 1998 at the Peña flamenca de Huelva giving a concert, since then he became part of the official playing group where he also taught for 12 years.

 Later founded the Asociación Cultura la Cavaera as a technician and head teacher.
 He specializes in accompanying singers giving guitar classes through a unique style of teaching, based on childrens emotions and the way they learn.